schoero/eslint-plugin-readable-tailwind/docs/concepts/concepts.md

 There are different ways to define where to look for tailwind classes.

-- [Name](#name): Matches a single string literal by the name of the callee, variable or class attribute.
+- [Name](#name): Matches a single string literal by the name of the callee, variable or attribute.
 - [Regular expressions](#regular-expressions): Matches multiple string literals by regular expressions.
 - [Matchers](#matchers): Matches multiple string literals by the abstract syntax tree.